Sharon Shenfine

 Jenny O'Neil

-Jenny is a qualified Higher Education careers professional with six years’ experience in Higher Education designing and delivering programmes to undergraduate and postgraduate students.
-She leads on the operational management side of Supported Return to Training, is part of our faculty training team and a coach in our Educational Support Service.
-Jenny has vast experience empowering individuals to identify their future goals and enable them to use necessary tools to achieve their objective through 1:1 guidance and in large group teaching sessions.
-She has also achieved Fellowship of the Higher Education Academy.
+Jenny is a qualified educationalist with eight years’ experience in Higher Education designing and delivering programmes to undergraduate and postgraduate students.
+She offered coaching, advice and guidance to clients and showed innovation with her adaptions to curriculum design for a tailored, enjoyable experience for the client.
+Jenny has vast experience empowering individuals to identify their future goals and enable them to use necessary tools to achieve their objective through 1:1 guidance, coaching and in large group teaching sessions.
+She achieved Fellowship of the Higher Education Academy and became an accredited assessor to help motivate and mentor others through the process.

 Jonathan Baxter